rorong/slate/source/index.html.md

 }
 ```

-This endpoint allows patron to sign out.

 # Patrons
 ## Show All Patrons
+This endpoint shows details of all admin users.

 ### HTTP Request
 > JSON request format: